Becoming a legal secretary can be exciting and lead to a wonderful career with progression opportunities, here’s everything you need to know.

 What will I be doing?

 You’ll need outstanding organisational skills and be an excellent communicator, you must also be able to work under pressure.
 Computer skills are also required.
 There are training courses which are helpful and should help you progress quicker these include specific legal secretary foundation training courses.
-Please remember to take accredited Chartered Institute of Legal Executives (CILEx) training courses.
-It is advisable to work as an administrator at first and then progress to become a legal secretary.
+Please remember to take accredited ACLS training courses.
+It is advisable to work as an administrator at first and then progress to becoming a legal secretary.
+Most of the courses will be available online now.

 What career progression opportunities are available?